yahsinhuangtw/le_projet/book_proposal.md

 - Highlight what makes the book unique and its significance in the market.
 - Include a compelling "hook" to engage the reader.

+This book is an opinionated allocation of your attentions.
+Blockchain is a very cognitive demanding subject.
+The openess of the technical details attracts experts from different domains and offered their best.
+This cause a problem for the average readers.
+They'll fall into rabbit holes of every tiny details.
+They are things we think more important for the general public to know.
+And we avoid rabbit holes for you.
+Let me give you some examples, consensus mechanism attracts lots of attentions.
+But maybe for the general public the finality and chain-based fork choice rule are not really important.
+The security margin created by the staked asset matters more.
+For the other example, people usually equate learning Ethereum to learning Solidity.
+That's a wrong order to me.
+It is not like learning a new language like Python vs JavaScript.
+In Python and Javascript example, you are indeed learning different language, but talking to the same computer and same computation model.
+For Ethereum, it's a very different computer and computatoin model that you probably haven't seen before.
+So instead of learning a new language, you should learn about who you are talking to, the new computer.

+We won't layout about any hands-on instructions.
+Hands-ons are outdated quickly and requires great effort to deliver smooth experience.
+We'll leave it to the experts.
+We'll however describe the hands-on experience in the book.
+How about sync a full node to get a full decentralization experience?
+You'll need more than 24 hours to see a mainnet full node in sync.
+How about syncing a testnet full node and claim some testnet token?
+It might be harder than you [imagined](https://yahsin.me/2024/12/13/testnet/).
+What about creating a wallet and write down mnemonic key?
+Many books have already cover it.

+It's hard to write something down in a constantly fast evoving system.
+Everything seems to be out-of-date once written down.
+Everything status quo seems to have rooms of improvements, why not be a builder but be a writter?
+But Ethereum is already 9 years, some more communication work would be a great contribution to the ecosystem.

 ## Market Analysis (1 page)
 - Identify the target audience and demographics.
 - Discuss potential readership and how the book meets their needs.